Chocolate Banana Cookies

 - Chocolate chips – 1/4 cup to 1/3 cup of any chocolate chips you love.

 - Rolled oats – turn this into a breakfast cookie and stir in 1/3 cup of instant oats or rolled oats.

-- Nuts – add up to 1/3 cup chopped walnuts, pecans or peanuts.
+- Nuts – add up to 1/3 cup chopped walnuts, pecans, or peanuts.

-Yes, you can freeze these cookies in ziplock bags or airtight container and thaw 3 hours before eating on the countertop.
+Yes, you can freeze these cookies in ziplock bags or airtight container and thaw them 3 hours before eating on the countertop.

 Don’t forget to check all my Ripe Banana Recipes ideas for more ways to use those ripe bananas!

 Made these easy 3-ingredient gluten-free chocolate cookies?
 Share your review and comment with me below or join me on Instagram to share your picture!
 I love to see your creations.